Performance and Scalability

 Since the proxy normally doesn’t buffer the data passing through, request rate doesn’t affect the memory consumption.

 Since Istio injects a sidecar proxy on the data path, latency is an important consideration.
-Istio adds an authentication and a Mixer filter to the proxy.
+Istio adds an authentication filter and a telemetry filter and a metadata exchange filter to the proxy.
 Every additional filter adds to the path length inside the proxy and affects latency.

 The Envoy proxy collects raw telemetry data after a response is sent to the client.
 The time spent collecting raw telemetry for a request does not contribute to the total time taken to complete that request.
 However, since the worker is busy handling the request, the worker won’t start handling the next request immediately.
 This process adds to the queue wait time of the next request and affects average and tail latencies.
 The actual tail latency depends on the traffic pattern.

 Note: in Istio release 1.7, we are introducing a new way of measuring performance by enabling

 the load generator.
 It helps by modeling random traffic from the client side when using connection pools.
 In the next

 section, we will present both